sersoft-gmbh/swifty-linux-action/README.md

 ### `platform`

 The platform for which to install the Swift version (e.g. `ubuntu24.04`).
 Note that the github-actions notations with a dash (e.g. `ubuntu-20.04`) is also valid.<br/>
 If not given, the action tries to determine the system it currently runs on.
-Note that this might fail if Swift is not available on this platform, or it's not yet supported by this action!.
+Note that this might fail if Swift is not available on this platform, or it's not yet supported by this action!

 ### `skip-dependencies`